xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 If we take a look at the GitHub response, we can see that GitHub is returning the amount of entities in each response.
 That is great, we can use that information to implement a real `canFetch` method.
 Remember that **Fountain** provides a way to achieve it automatically.
-To do that, the library defines two response interfaces and two `PagingHandler` providers:
+To do that, the library defines two response interfaces and two `NetworkDataSourceAdapter` providers:

 ```kotlin
 interface ListResponseWithEntityCount<T> : ListResponse<T> {